 What should I do first after a hepatitis C diagnosis?

-As with HIV, learning you have HCV can affect:
+As with HIV, learning about HCV can affect:

 Who should I tell?

-Your doctor can only inform other healthcare workers directly involved in your care.
+When you find out that you have HCV, only you and your health workers will know.
+Your doctor can only inform other health workers who are directly involved in your care.

-You can take time in deciding who else you want to tell.
+You can take as much time as you need before deciding who else you want to tell.

 Newly diagnosed with HCV

-It is important to have a doctor who knows about and takes responsibility for both HIV and hepatitis C.
+It is important to have a doctor who knows about and takes responsibility for both HIV and HCV.

 For me it was very important to have the HIV and HCV treated together – they are related…their progression is related…a liver specialist is not fully prepared to deal with somebody that lives with the double stigma of having these diseases…and didn’t really understand some of the social and psychological implications.